 Verbal vs Nonverbal Communication

+There are many differences between the two forms of communication, namely verbal and nonverbal communication.
+In some places, non-verbal communication assumes more significance than verbal communication and in other places it is the vice versa.
+Let us begin our understanding of these two types of communication in the following manner.
 Man is a social animal and cannot live alone.
-He lives in a society and interacts with others which is a basic necessity for him.
-Language plays a vital part in all interactions of a man in the form of verbal communication but there is another form of communication which is equally important in a man’s interactions with others.
-This is known as non verbal communication which is all about getting cues from gestures, facial expressions and eye movements of a person.
-There are many differences between the two forms of communication, and in some places, non verbal communication assumes more significance than verbal communication.
+He lives in a society and interacts with others that are a basic necessity for him.
+Language plays a vital part in all interactions of a man in the form of verbal communication, but there is another form of communication which is equally important in a man’s interactions with others.
+This is known as nonverbal communication that is all about getting cues from gestures, facial expressions and eye movements of a person.
+Through this article let us attempt to highlight the difference between verbal and nonverbal communication while gaining an understanding of both concepts.

 What is Verbal Communication?

 First let us begin with Verbal Communication.
 This can be defined as the communication or exchange of ideas that occurs through words.
 This can be both written and oral.
 Verbal communication allows individuals to exchange ideas, opinions, values, suggestions and creates an atmosphere where an individual can connect with another.
 When we engage in a conversation with a friend, this is verbal communication because it allows us to use words to communicate with the other person.
 The significance of verbal communication is that it creates a condition where transferring information becomes very clear.
 Let us take the case of an industrial setting where communication is verbal, but mostly this is written communication.
 Through letters, various documents, reports, and memos, the workers communicate with others.
 This is not oral communication in most situations but written communication.
 Since words are used for exchanging ideas, we consider this as verbal communication.
 Now let us understand what is meant by nonverbal communication.